k8gb-io/k8gb/CONTRIBUTING.md

 ### Signed releases

-During the release process we generate also the provenance file that is compliant with https://in-toto.io/Statement/v0.1 schema.
-It contains the information about the github action run that was responsible for the release, but also other metadata about artifacts there were created and their signatures.
+During the release process we generate SLSA (Supply-chain Levels for Software Artifacts) Level 3 provenance attestations using the official [slsa-framework/slsa-github-generator](https://github.com/slsa-framework/slsa-github-generator).

 This provenance file is signed itself and attached with the signature to the release artifacts.
 For signing the artifacts we use [`cosign`](https://github.com/sigstore/cosign) tool and private key stored as the